Discover which states offer free CNA reciprocity in 2026

 Vermont

 Complete an online application and criminal background check to transfer your CNA certification to Vermont.
-Provide all the documents required and pay a processing fee of $25.
+Please provide all required documents and pay the processing fee.

 Washington